scottdgaines/wheres-walter/README.md

 - As a user, I should be able to create an account and customize my profile
 - I should be able to message with fellow users
 - I should be able to comment on notices
+- I should be able to update or remove notices that I have submitted